vathsa1708/Nua_frontend/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

 ## Deployment

-   -The application is deployed on Vercel.
-You can access it [here](https://your-vercel-app-url.vercel.app/).).
+The application is deployed on Vercel.
+You can access it [here](https://nua-frontend-2iyt.vercel.app/).

 ## Contact
 If you have any questions or feedback, please feel free to contact the repository owner.